-Services to connect employers to the level of talent needed for their open positions, including alumni with the experience needed for higher level positions.

-Strategies to address geographic advantages.
+- Community Colleges work with Community Colleges to explore accelerated skill-training models that align with changing employer demand. - 4-year Universities work with local universities to ensure its curriculum is preparing graduates for regional employer requirements.
+Work with Career Services to connect employers to the level of talent needed for their open positions, including alumni with the experience needed for higher level positions. - Strategies to address geographic advantages.

 GLBMW! serves a 5 county region that has a combination of urban and rural communities.
 Strategies to serve employers are customized to meet the individual business or industry, and scaled according to the location of the business and the requirements of the project.
-GLBMW! has strong regional partnerships with business, community, education, and economic development that it can leverage as appropriate to serve the needs of any business in the region.
+GLBMW! has strong regional partnerships with business, Chambers of Commerce, community, non-profit and faith based organizations, education, and economic development that it can leverage as appropriate to serve the needs of any business in the region.
 This type of collaboration is part of the GLBMW! organizational fabric.